jituvrma007/uiAutomation/README.md

 4) If the values are not specified as command line argument then it will pick up the default "homepage" url and Chrome browser for execution.
 ```

+## A Gentle Note
+Sometimes, it happens that the same tests are working in one browser, however not is different browser.
+Moreover, in some cases the behavior is sometime it is running fine, but sometime it is getting failed.

+Ideally, the developed script is tested well on mac machine Chrome/Firefox browser.
+So, in case it does not works well then request you to first update your local installed browsers and then try to run the script.
+Still issues are coming, Please write back to me : jituvrma007@gmail.com

 ### Test Reports
 Here are a below steps to get a human readable html report.

 ```
 1) Navigate to respective directory where the project is stored locally.